atesgoral/pxy/README.md

 You can grab the Pxy constructor via an AMD or CommonJS `require()`.
 In the absence of a module loader environment, it's made available globally as `Pxy`.

-Create a new instance for every scope where you need to control the notification flow and lifetime of promises.
+Create a new instance for every scope where you need control over the state transition notification flow and lifetime of promises.
 Here, a "scope" means any scope/state/context that has a temporary lifetime within the flow of your application.
 This can be a DOM fragment for a rendered subview, an Angular scope for a route that's being visited, or some proprietary construct you've come up with.

 Pass in a [Q](https://github.com/kriskowal/q)-compatible promise factory as the first argument.
 Angular's [$q](https://docs.angularjs.org/api/ng/service/$q) works.
 There is currently no support for jQuery's [Deferred](http://api.jquery.com/category/deferred-object/):